 - information about previously organized workshops (if any)

-Please use the proposal template to create your proposal and send it to the COMPSAC 2021 workshop chairs at email@example.com no later than DECEMBER 5th, 2020.
+Please use the proposal template to create your proposal and submit it through EasyChair by DECEMBER 1st, 2021.

 Workshop Paper Reviewing Process and Event Promotion